King-Hash-Org/FilStaking/README.md

 Kinghash’s fil staking feature will enable individuals to organizations to stake and support the Filecoin network without running any complicated infrastructure.
 FIL that is staked within the protocol (kFil) returns a liquid staking , will offer increased liquidity and can be loaned to storage providers based on their reputation recorded on the blockchain, and also to be used in yield farming, lending pools, AMMs.

 ## KingHash Fil-Staking will accomplish these following features through smart contract
-A. KingHash DAO -- will allow the platform to be transparent/trustless and run by kFil holders
+1. KingHash DAO -- will allow the platform to be transparent/trustless and run by kFil holders
-B. Liquid Staking Feature - lets stakers earn passive income .
+2. Liquid Staking Feature - lets stakers earn passive income .
-C. Oracle DAO - group of special nodes that helps shuttle information, monitor proposals / voting to the protocol
+3. Oracle DAO - group of special nodes that helps shuttle information, monitor proposals / voting to the protocol

 ## KingHash Fil Staking Contracts Overview